Bridging The Gap: Building a highway bridge across the Mississippi River at Cassville, WI

 A bridge makes Cassville and adjacent areas of Grant County in Wisconsin, and Clayton and northern Dubuque counties in Iowa more attractive to employers because a skilled workforce can be drawn from four directions on *both* sides of the river.
 There will be huge advantages to both Wisconsin and Iowa businesses and employers since a bridge will open up economic opportunities across state lines, especially with agribusiness, that are currently difficult to achieve due to the sheer highway distance between both areas.
 Needless to say, having a bridge would allow tourism to skyrocket in this region, leading to more restaurants, shops, hotels and motels.
 A bridge gives people a reason to drive through Cassville and patronize its businesses, not bypass it because the village happens to be located in a corner of the state with no major highways running through it.
 A bridge will allow this beautiful area and our Iowa neighbors' real estate on the other side of the river to develop and become home to countless others, increasing the tax base for Grant County, Wisconsin and Clayton County, Iowa.

 Essentially, politics killed Cassville's economy with the closure of both power plants, and with approximately 100 jobs lost (10% of Cassville's population) Cassville will be unable to weather this storm without government assistance.
 So far, government officials have generally turned a blind eye to providing a *permanent* and *adequate* solution to the economic problems Cassville and the region face as a result.
 Think about this, 10% of this community's population lost their job.
 10% is the equivalent of the city of Madison losing 24,000 jobs.
-If Madison lost 24,000 jobs in the same calendar year, this would be a news-worthy headline.
+If Madison lost 24,000 jobs in the same calendar year, this would be a news-worthy headline, and you can bet your bottom dollar that the State of Wisconsin would get involved to help them.
 That is why we need YOUR help to SIGN and SHARE this petition with friends, family and anyone else who wants to see the state of Wisconsin do something positive for its rural residents.
 Rural communities need adequate infrastructure to survive and compete with their urban friends and neighbors.
 Through this petition, hopefully Cassville's representatives on the state and national stages will better understand the region's dire need for a highway bridge to a successful future, and elect to work with the state of Iowa and the federal government to make this long-sought vision a reality.
 As the federal government rolls out a national infrastructure plan in the near future, a bridge spanning the Mississippi River at Cassville will be a great shovel-ready project to have sitting on the docket.
-After 82 years of waiting, it is time for a change, and southwestern Wisconsin most certainly deserves it!
+After 83 years of waiting, it is time for a change, and southwestern Wisconsin most certainly deserves it!